tsu-rise-cbres/tsu-rise-cbres.github.io/pages/education.md

 ---

 ### Goals:
-The goals of the education program in the funded RISE project all are designed to primarily strengthen the graduate program in Environmental Toxicology at TSU.
-More specifically, the main educational goals are:
+The main objective of the education program is to strengthen the graduate program in Environmental Toxicology at TSU.
+Towards this end, the main educational goals are:

 1.	establish a competitive graduate research fellowship,
 2.	improve existing curriculum to create a strong multidisciplinary foundation,